-- 21. At least twenty-eight (28) days prior to the date set for the Final Approval Hearing, Plaintiffs shall file a motion for judgment and final approval of the Settlement and a motion for payment of attorneys' fees, reimbursement of litigation costs and expenses, and class representative enhancements.
-The briefing shall include the Parties' responses to any Objections.
-Such briefing shall be served on any other attorneys who have entered an appearance in this proceeding, and on any member of the Settlement Class to whose Objection to the Settlement the briefing responds. - 22.
-The Court finds that Defendants have provided notice to the appropriate state and federal officials pursuant to the Class Action Fairness Act (28 U.S.C. § 1715). - Approval Hearing, which shall be held either via telephone or videoconference pursuant to the Order of the Chief Judge 21-002 and the United States District Court for the Central District of California's Continuity of Operations Plan ("COOP"), if still in effect, or in the United States District Court for the Central District of California, 411 West Fourth Street, Courtroom 9 D, Santa Ana, CA, 92701-4516.
-The Final Approval Hearing may be continued or rescheduled by the Court with notice to Class Counsel and counsel for Defendants and to any objecting Settlement Class Member.
-At the Final Approval Hearing, or as soon thereafter as practicable, the Court will determine whether the proposed Settlement is fair, reasonable, and adequate and should be approved by the Court.
-At the Final Approval Hearing, the Court will also consider the amount of attorneys' fees and expenses that should be awarded to Class Counsel and the amount to be awarded to Plaintiffs as Class Representative Enhancements. - 24.
-Pending further orders by this Court, all proceedings in this case shall be stayed, except for proceedings pursuant to this Order.
-A stay is warranted

-1 because it will conserve the parties' and various courts' resources, minimize 2 interference with this Court's ability to rule on the proposed Settlement, and 3 preserve the Settlement for a short period of time while Class Members receive 4 notice and evaluate their options.
-A standstill of litigation will be efficient, 5 promotes the public policy favoring settlement, and aids resolution of claims on a 6 statewide basis, which is in the public interest.
+21. At least twenty-eight (28) days prior to the date set for the Final 1 Approval Hearing, Plaintiffs shall file a motion for judgment and final approval of 2 the Settlement and a motion for payment of attorneys' fees, reimbursement of 3 litigation costs and expenses, and class representative enhancements.
+The briefing 4 shall include the Parties' responses to any Objections.
+Such briefing shall be served 5 on any other attorneys who have entered an appearance in this proceeding, and on 6 any member of the Settlement Class to whose Objection to the Settlement the 7 briefing responds.
+8

+9 22.
+The Court finds that Defendants have provided notice to the 10 appropriate state and federal officials pursuant to the Class Action Fairness Act (28 11 U.S.C. § 1715).

+23. On AUGUST 2, 2021, at 8:30 a.m., the Court will hold the Final 12 Approval Hearing, which shall be held either via telephone or videoconference 13 pursuant to the Order of the Chief Judge 21-002 and the United States District Court 14 for the Central District of California's Continuity of Operations Plan ("COOP"), if 15 still in effect, or in the United States District Court for the Central District of 16 California, 411 West Fourth Street, Courtroom 9 D, Santa Ana, CA, 92701-4516.
+17 The Final Approval Hearing may be continued or rescheduled by the Court with 18 notice to Class Counsel and counsel for Defendants and to any objecting Settlement 19 Class Member.
+At the Final Approval Hearing, or as soon thereafter as practicable, 20 the Court will determine whether the proposed Settlement is fair, reasonable, and 21 adequate and should be approved by the Court.
+At the Final Approval Hearing, the 22 Court will also consider the amount of attorneys' fees and expenses that should be 23 awarded to Class Counsel and the amount to be awarded to Plaintiffs as Class 24 Representative Enhancements.
+25 because it will conserve the parties' and various courts' resources, minimize interference with this Court's ability to rule on the proposed Settlement, and preserve the Settlement for a short period of time while Class Members receive notice and evaluate their options.
+A standstill of litigation will be efficient, promotes the public policy favoring settlement, and aids resolution of claims on a statewide basis, which is in the public interest.